tsubaki/AnimatorLikeAnimatoin/README.md

 This style, uses the Style 3 and Style4. so get the AnimationController with the required count AnimationClips, then override the AnimationClip.

 Style 5, like the Style4, controlled by the script.
 State machine does not use.
-Use the Animator.Play and Animator.Fade instead of clip switching.
+You can Use the Animator.Play and Animator.Fade instead of clip switching.

 ![style5 has animation clips](img/style5_1.jpg)